The UK Dress Code

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 Dress neatly and conservatively.

-Men usually wear black, blue or gray suits and ties (avoid wearing striped ties).
+Men usually wear black, blue or grey suits and ties (avoid wearing striped ties).

 Women wear suits, dresses or conservative skirts with simple accessories.

-How you dress is the one of the most important factor of being hired
+How you dress is one of the most important factors of being hired

 Other UK Dress Code Info

 We hope that your UK job search will be successful.
-The UK dress code is integral part of the UK job interview because how you dress is the one of the most important attribute in not hired for available jobs.
+The UK dress code is an integral part of the UK job interview because how you dress is one of the most important attributes in not hired for available jobs.

 Good luck with your UK dress code!